gruposantander/digital-trust-docs/index.md

 You will be able to find here references to the different specifications we are publishing as part of the protocol.

+If you want to know more about the protocol, please follow this [link](docs/intro).

 ## Introduction

 When defining Digital Trust Protocol, the first major decision we took was to built on top of OpenID.